tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 ### Principle 2: Make information discoverable as the user needs it

 While maps work well for linear processes, in complex systems, sometimes you can’t lay out a clear path for the user to follow.

 One definition of a complex system is that the feedback the user receives at each step of the way influences the next decision they make.
 One analogy for complex systems is to think about mathematically describing buoys in water after a boat goes by.
-The buoy's up and down movements depend on a continuous feedback loop not only from the wake but from other buoys and their motions.
+The buoy's up and down movements depends on a continuous feedback loop not only from the wake but from other buoys and their motions.

 One scholar, Michael Albers, describes this scenario of complexity as follows:

-> Each new piece of data the user uncovers affects the path taken and the eventual outcome. … it does not lend itself to being performed with a defined set of tasks nor can those tasks be performed in a fixed order. ([Content and Complexity](https://www.amazon.com/Content-Complexity-information-Technical-Communication/dp/0805841415))
+> Each new piece of data the user uncovers affects the path taken and the eventual outcome. ... it does not lend itself to being performed with a defined set of tasks nor can those tasks be performed in a fixed order. ([Content and Complexity](https://www.amazon.com/Content-Complexity-information-Technical-Communication/dp/0805841415))

 In these systems, presenting the user with a linear map that consists of specific tasks won’t help much.
 Albers suggests that for these scenarios, the topics in the information system need to dynamically adhere together around the user’s specific and constantly changing context.

 By decoupling the information into separate, semantically identified pieces, Albers says these pieces can be dynamically assembled to address the context the user needs at a particular moment in his or her journey.
-He uses an analogy of "cintering" (a ceramics process) to describe this:
+He uses an analogy of "cintering" (a ceramics process where separate molecules suddenly adhere together) to describe this.
+Here's a video on cintering:

 <iframe width="640" height="380" src="https://www.youtube.com/embed/NzCeMxq0bPs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>